AKM Nowsheruzzaman: Cricket career

 During the football off season, Nowhser would play cricket.
 He joined Town Club in 1974 and was a crucial player for the Khulna-based team.
 As an all-rounder, he started playing cricket for Mohammedan SC the same year he won the football league with the club.
 The following year, they won the 1976 Independence Cup trophy with the Black & Whites.
 He played as an opening batsman with Raqibul Hasan in Mohammedan.
 Nowsher came out as an opener against Biman and batted the entire innings remaining Not out with 69 runs.
 He went onto play for Dhaka Wanderers, after he joined the club in 1978 and following his retirement from playing football in 1980, he kept on playing cricket with Victoria SC.
 In 1983, he joined Kala Bagan Krira Chakra, where he was captain for five years, before retiring from cricket in 1990.
-After independence, Nowsher is one of a few players to be part of both Mohammedan SC's first Dhaka League (1976) and Dhaka Premier Division Cricket League (1978) winning teams.
+After independence, Nowsher is one of a few players to be part of both Mohammedan SC's first Dhaka First Division Football League (1976) and Dhaka Premier Division Cricket League (1978) winning teams.